 A naturally sweet and creamy smoothie made from the flesh and water of a whole, young coconut, antioxidant rich blueberries, and raw cacao powder.

-I usually start my day with a nourishing Green Smoothie – however – thanks to this strange Summer we’re having, my plants don’t know what they’re doing – they’ve all gone to seed so quickly.
-So until I can make it back to the Farmer’s Market to collect some more plant babies, I have to mix things up a little.
+I usually start my day with a nourishing green smoothie - however - thanks to this strange Summer we're having, my plants don't know what they're doing - they've all gone to seed so quickly.
+So until I can make it back to the Farmer's Market to collect some more plant babies, I have to mix things up a little.

 I decided to post this on a whim – I whipped it up this morning and it was particularly good so how could I not share it with you?
 I had a fresh young coconut in the fridge, so used that as a base.
 I have a nifty little gadget called a Coco Tap which pokes a tidy hole in the coconut, enabling you to easily drain the water out.
 A cleaver will then make some cuts around the pointed top to create a lid, from there you simply lift it off and scoop out the soft coconut flesh with a spoon.
 The flesh will be covered in a little debris, so you just rinse that off under running water and you’re good to go.

-Coconut Cacao Smoothie – full of antioxidants, magnesium and essential fatty acids.
-Find it here.
-Click To TweetI’m quite a fan of using a scoop of sprouted plant protein powder in my smoothies also, as I find that protein with breakfast keeps you feeling fuller longer, and combined with a little cinnamon, helps keep those blood sugar levels stable [1, 2].
-Cacao of course is a great source of iron, magnesium and flavonoid antioxidants [3-5].
-I much prefer using whole cacao nibs in a smoothie than the cacao powder – it is insane – the texture and the taste.
-Finally, a spoon of chia is always a good idea, both for fibre and those fab omega-3 fatty acids [6].
+Cacao of course is a great source of iron, magnesium and flavonoid antioxidants.
+I much prefer using whole cacao nibs in a smoothie than the cacao powder - it is insane - the texture and the taste.
+Finally, a spoon of chia is always a good idea, both for fibre and those fab omega-3 fatty acids.

 Hope you enjoy!